The Revelations of 'Becka Paulson: Plot summary

 Rebecca "'Becka" Paulson accidentally shoots herself in the head with her husband Joe's target pistol while spring cleaning.
 The .22 Winchester Rimfire bullet lodges in her brain, and begins to have some strange effects.
 In a stroke of "luck", the bullet does not kill 'Becka, but her severe brain damage causes her to begin to hallucinate that the 3D picture of Jesus on top of the TV is talking to her.
 Over the following weeks, Jesus proceeds to tell her the deepest secrets of everyone she comes into contact with.

 Jesus tells 'Becka that Joe is having an affair with Nancy Voss, who works at the local post office.
 Under the instruction of Jesus, 'Becka opens up the Paulson's television set and rewires it to fatally electrocute whoever touches the knob.
 After Joe's afternoon nap, he walks into the living room and goes to turn on the television, resulting in a gruesome scene where his body starts to burn to a crisp, turning black with his hair starting to smoke.
 As 'Becka watches Joe burst into flames, and the picture of Jesus explodes, she realizes that everything Jesus had told her was made-up and all in her head, caused by the bullet embedded in her brain.
 'Becka, with a sudden change of heart, jumps up to try to save Joe, electrocuting herself in the process, and the two fall dead, the victim of a tragic quirk of fate that was in the end far from lucky.

 Adaptations

-The story was adapted into a June 1995 episode of the television series The Outer Limits; Brad Wright wrote the teleplay, and Steven Weber directed.
-In July 2020, Deadline Hollywood announced that The CW is adapting the story into a one-hour drama series titled Revelations.
+The story was adapted into a June 1997 episode of the television series The Outer Limits; Brad Wright wrote the teleplay, and Steven Weber directed.
+In July 2020, Deadline Hollywood reported that The CW is adapting the story into a one-hour drama series titled Revelations.
+However, The CW later passed on the show.